Personality psychology: Social cognitive theories

-In cognitive theory, behavior is explained as guided by cognitions (e.g. expectations) about the world, especially those about other people.
-Cognitive theories are theories of personality that emphasize cognitive processes, such as thinking and judging.
+In cognitive theory, behavior is explained as guided by cognitions (e.g., expectations) about the world, especially those about other people.
+Cognitive theories of personality emphasize cognitive processes, such as thinking and judging.

-Albert Bandura, a social learning theorist suggested the forces of memory and emotions worked in conjunction with environmental influences.
+Albert Bandura, a social learning theory, suggested the forces of memory and emotions worked in conjunction with environmental influences.
 Bandura was known mostly for his "Bobo doll experiment".
-During these experiments, Bandura video taped a college student kicking and verbally abusing a bobo doll.
+During these experiments, Bandura videotaped a college student kicking and verbally abusing a Bobo Doll.
 He then showed this video to a class of kindergarten children who were getting ready to go out to play.
-When they entered the play room, they saw bobo dolls, and some hammers.
-The people observing these children at play saw a group of children beating the doll.
+When they entered the playroom, they saw Bobo Dolls and some hammers.
+The people observing the children at play saw a group beating the doll.
 He called this study and his findings observational learning, or modeling.

 Early examples of approaches to cognitive style are listed by Baron (1982).
-These include Witkin's (1965) work on field dependency, Gardner's (1953) discovering people had consistent preference for the number of categories they used to categorize heterogeneous objects, and Block and Petersen's (1955) work on confidence in line discrimination judgments.
-Baron relates early development of cognitive approaches of personality to ego psychology.
+These include Witkin's (1965) work on field dependency, Gardner's (1953) discovery that people had consistent preferences for the number of categories they used to categorize heterogeneous objects, and Block and Petersen's (1955) work on confidence in line discrimination judgments.
+Baron relates the early development of cognitive approaches of personality to ego psychology.
 More central to this field have been: